openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 - **LazyForEach** must create one and only one child component in each iteration.
 - The generated child components must be allowed in the parent container component of **LazyForEach**.
 - **LazyForEach** can be included in an **if/else** statement, and can also contain such a statement.
 - The ID generation function must generate a unique value for each piece of data.
-If the IDs are the same, the framework ignores the UI components with the same key value.
-As a result, these UI components cannot be displayed in the parent container.
+Rendering issues will arise with components assigned duplicate IDs.
 - **LazyForEach** must be updated using a **DataChangeListener** object.
 When the first parameter **dataSource** uses a state variable, a state variable change does not trigger the UI update of **LazyForEach**.
 - For better rendering performance, when the **onDataChange** API of the **DataChangeListener** object is used to update the UI, an ID different from the original one needs to be generated to trigger component re-rendering.